-5. If a time is specified smaller than the smallest time value of the computed history, the first value is returned (same as Initial).
-If a time is specified larger than the largest time value of the computed history, the last value is returned (same as Final).
+- 5. If a time is specified smaller than the smallest time value of the computed history, the first value is returned (same as Initial).
+If a time is specified larger than the largest time value of the computed history, the last value is returned (same as Final). - 6.
+The Crossplot function applies to both histories and multihistories.